Kitchen Knives Storage Ideas

 - Installation: The wall mounted style can save much space; you can use double sides adhesive tape or screws to install it and both ways are all very easy.

-- Feature: It is smooth on the surface with several air holes design, so it can effectively prevent the inside from damp and also it can ensure there is no mouldy water in it.
+- Feature: It is smooth on the surface with several air holes design, so it can effectively prevent the inside from damp and also it can ensure there is no dirty water in it.

 Wall storage is becoming popular among homeowners who have less storage space in the kitchen.
 You can get smaller or larger storage options depending on your needs.
 Larger storage options are more like giant knife blocks.
 This storage system is firmly attached to the wall and can store your collection of knives all at once.
 The sharp edge of the blades is encased in the wall mount, which elements the possibility of someone grabbing them off of the wall and becoming injured.